Insights

 If you have an HSA, but your spouse has separate health coverage, the following special rules may apply:

-• If your spouse has an individual HSA-qualifying plan, then you would have to subtract your spouse’s contribution from the maximum that you could otherwise contribute.
-In other words, although the IRS treats married couples as a single tax unit, if both spouses have self-only coverage, each spouse may only contribute up to $3,650 in 2022, or $3,850 in 2023, in separate accounts.
+- If your spouse has an individual HSA-qualifying plan, then you would have to subtract your spouse’s contribution from the maximum that you could otherwise contribute.
+In other words, although the IRS treats married couples as a single tax unit, if both spouses have self-only coverage, each spouse may only contribute up to $4,300 in 2025, in separate accounts.

 Can I transfer my IRA into an HSA?